 Disclosure: This page contains affiliate links.
 If you click through and purchase an item, I may earn a commission.
 See my terms of service for details.

-You’re planning or ready to build an online store, and Shopify is your platform of choice.
-Their 14-day trial will enable you to play around, but two weeks isn’t enough time to fully understand the intricacies of creating and managing a store.
+You’ve done your market research, analyzed your competitors, and are planning or ready to build an online store.
+Shopify is your platform of choice.
+Its 14-day trial will enable you to test the platform, but two weeks isn’t enough time to fully understand the intricacies of creating and managing a store.
 A 30, 45, or 60-day trial period would be suitable, but Shopify isn’t likely to offer those anytime soon.
 Given 14 days is all you have, let’s explore activities and resources that will prepare you for success.
-Depending on your business model, online experience, or starting position, some items will take less time or may not apply.
+Depending on your business model, online experience, and starting position, some ideas will take less time or may not apply.

 Shopify Free Trial Checklist

 - Get your mind out of the free trial gutter.

 - Take it slow, keep it simple, and don’t overwhelm yourself.

 - Learn and learn some more.

 - Run the numbers.

 - Understand your financial and tax duties.